-With the banking industry’s aging ATM infrastructure and desire to woo digital customers, interactive teller machines (ITMs) stand to be an important component of a financial institution’s competitive strategy.
+With the banking industry’s traditional ATM infrastructure and desire to woo digital customers, interactive teller machines (ITMs), which may also be referred to as virtual bank tellers, stand to be an important component of a financial institution’s competitive strategy.
 But are they worth the investment?

 ITMs present numerous benefits to customers and FIs alike.
-For customers, they provide superior benefits versus ATMs or drive-thru tellers:
+If you are unsure if interactive banking machines are successful, we’ll break down the benefits for you.
+For customers, they provide superior benefits versus ATM transactions or drive-thru tellers:

-Ability to conduct any teller transaction.
-When a person can speak with a human following a transaction, customer satisfaction increases significantly.
+When a person can speak with a human teller following a transaction, customer satisfaction increases significantly.
 And if executed properly, employees can answer questions about mortgage payments, loan status, account balances and more.

-Greater convenience.
-A centralized ITM staff enables a bank to stay open until 6:00 or 7:00 p.m., as well as offer longer weekend hours.
+A centralized ITM staff enables a branch location to stay open until 6:00 or 7:00 p.m., as well as offer longer weekend hours.

-Validation of other digital channels.
-When the ITM screen presents a consistent feel to the customer’s mobile or online transaction or can serve up a marketing offer based on customer data, it reaffirms the digital experience and encourages the use of other digital channels.
+When the interactive teller machine screen presents a consistent feel to the customer’s mobile or online banking transaction or can serve up a marketing offer based on customer data, it reaffirms the digital experience and encourages the use of other digital channels.

 ITMs also present significant savings and growth benefits to financial institutions:

-Market expansion.
 Despite the initial investment, ITMs are still cheaper than traditional brick and mortar branches and may present an opportunity for FIs to enter new markets.
-An ITM can make it possible for a smaller FI to expand its footprint in a rural area (bandwidth permitting) without the overhead costs of opening a branch.
+An interactive teller machine can make it possible for a smaller FI to expand its footprint in a rural area (bandwidth permitting) without the overhead costs of opening a branch.

 By their very nature, ITMs can help banks and credit unions attract younger customers.
 Millennials and Gen X appreciate the technology, seeing ITMs as a bridge between walking through the door or settling for a cash-only machine.